 Olaparib may also cause serious lung problems.
 Call your doctor if you have chest pain, wheezing, trouble breathing, or a new or worsening cough.

 You should not use olaparib if you are allergic to it.

-Do not use olaparib if you are pregnant.
-It could harm the unborn baby.
-Tell your doctor if you become pregnant during treatment.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 1 month after your treatment ends.
+If you are a woman, do not use olaparib if you are pregnant.
+Use effective birth control to prevent pregnancy while you are using this medicine and for at least 6 months after your last dose.